pxlxingliang/abacus-test/README.md

 # abacustest
-do the performance test of ABACUS
+Do the performance test of ABACUS \
-install:
+Install:
 `pip install .`

 There are two commands: